data-dot-all/dataall/pages/code.md

 features that it has access to.
 Those features often correspond to modules.
 In the Environment team role policies files is where we define these policies that need to be added to a team IAM role if the feature is enabled for its team.

 The IAM policy statements need to be defined creating a class that inherits the `ServicePolicy` class.
-Here is an example:
+Here is an example, if the `dataset` module is active and a data.all Team has the `CREATE_DATASET` permissions the `DatasetDatabrewServicePolicy.get_statements` returned statements will be added to the team IAM policies.

 ```
 class DatasetDatabrewServicePolicy(ServicePolicy):